-These $6 Drugstore Press-On Nails Made Me Swear Off the Salon
+These $6 Press-On Nails Look So Good; I Stopped Going to the Salon

 I'm usually all about dip manicures.
-I've had dips that lasted over a month, and as many times as I've tried to walk away from another perfect manicure, I'm always reeled back in.
-However, after about three years of getting dip manicures on a regular basis, my nails were toast—they were getting so brittle and thin that I could feel cold air on my nail beds.
+I've had dips that lasted over a month, and as many times as I've tried to walk away from another perfect manicure, I've always been reeled back in.
+However, after about three years of getting dip manicures regularly, my nails were toast—they were getting so brittle and thin that I could feel the cold air on my nail beds.

 Now, let's talk about an at-home manicure.
-This is the most budget-friendly option for most – I don't know about you, but I've accumulated several bottles of nail polish from gift bags and as stocking stuffers.
-While I do find painting my own nails oddly relaxing, I've yet to try a nail polish or topcoat that has the staying power I'm looking for; chipping in the shower is always an issue.
-So when my eye caught the press-on nails pack at Target, I thought it might be worth a shot.
+This is the most budget-friendly option for most people.
+I don't know about you, but I've accumulated several bottles of nail polish from gift bags and as stocking stuffers.
+Although I do find painting my nails relaxing, I've yet to try a nail polish or topcoat that has the staying power I'm looking for, as chipping in the shower is always an issue.
+So when my eye caught the press-on nails pack, I thought it might be worth a shot.

 A little bit about these press-on nails: They're self-adhering, so they don't need glue, which is a huge perk.
-(If you've ever tried using traditional nail glue before, you understand the struggle of sticky glue fingertips.)
+(If you've ever tried using traditional nail glue before, you understand the struggle of sticky glue fingertips).
 I decided to go with matte navy because I was intrigued by the matte finish.
 Each pack comes with 30 nails, a few of which are accent nails (when you use a different color on one finger, typically your ring finger).
+Currently, you can buy a pack on Amazon that includes red nails and a few gold sparkly accent nails.
 Each package also comes with an alcohol prep pad, a mini nail file, and a cuticle stick.

 How to Apply Press-On Nails

 First, I held the fake nails up to my fingernails to find the best fit.
-It was fairly easy to find a natural fit for each nail, which is surprising because I have tiny fingers.
-I didn't utilize the nail file and cuticle stick since I'd filed my nails earlier that week and my cuticles looked pretty good.
+It was reasonably easy to find a natural fit for each nail bed, which is surprising because I have tiny fingers.
+I didn't use the nail file and cuticle stick because I'd filed my nails earlier that week, and my cuticles looked pretty good.
 Before I started, I used the provided alcohol pad to ensure my nails were debris-free.

-On to the applying: There's not much to say about the process, except that it was SO easy!
+On to the applying: There's not much to say about the process, except that it was so easy!
 Each nail has a plastic backing to protect the adhesive.
-You simply peel the backing off, firmly press the fake nail onto your fingernail, and voila: a beautiful, $6 manicure.
+You peel the backing off, firmly press the fake nail onto your fingernail, and voilà: a beautiful $6 manicure.

 Flash forward a week and a half.
-Aside from my loose left index finger and thumb, the rest of the fingernails were still intact.
+Aside from loose, press-on nails on my left index finger and thumb, the rest of the product's nails were still intact.
 Because my cuticle beds were starting to peek through, I decided it was probably time to take the nails off.
 This was definitely the toughest part of the whole process.
-My most exercised fingers, like my thumbs and forefingers, peeled off easily, but it seemed like the rest of the nails were pretty stuck ( I removed them with a pair of tweezers).
+My most exercised fingers, such as my thumbs and forefingers, peeled off easily, but it seemed like the rest of the nails were pretty stuck.
+I removed the rest with a pair of tweezers.
 There was still some glue residue on my nails afterward, so I used an acetone-based nail polish remover to take it off.

 Aside from needing some elbow grease during removal, these press-on nails were a dream.
 If you're like me and are itching to have a pristine manicure but don't want to pay the price, try these out.